 Let us try to compare what provides better benefits in the following scenarios:

-- : In situation-based (read deadline driven) scenarios, buying required mobile devices may be tough – while using the emulator/simulator may take care of the need.
-That said, not all the scenarios might be tested as required – which is possible if testing on the mobile.
+- Situation-based scenarios: In situation-based or deadline–driven scenarios, buying the required mobile devices may be tough, whereas, using the emulator/simulator may take care of the need.
+That said, not all the scenarios might be tested as required, which is possible if testing on the mobile.

-- : Emulators or Simulators make testing the plethora of apps on the multiple mobile devices available today much easier, but they miss out on testing the UI and UX aspects of testing an app using a mobile – including testing the color and brightness display.
+- Ease-of-use scenarios: Emulators or Simulators make testing the plethora of apps on the multiple mobile devices available today much easier.
+But they miss out on testing the UI and UX aspects of an app using a mobile – including testing the color and brightness display.

-- : Testing on mobile devices is reliable – however, testing on Emulators and Simulators makes it easier as all that is needed is a URL for the app.
+- Ease-of-access scenarios: Testing on mobile devices is reliable.
+However, testing on Emulators and Simulators makes it easier as all that is needed is a URL for the app.

-- : Mobile devices can perform this test as required whereas emulators and simulators usually are not able to mimic issues related to battery.
+- Validating battery scenarios: Mobile devices can perform this test as required whereas emulators and simulators usually are not able to mimic issues related to the battery.

-- : This is a very crucial part of testing a mobile application.
+- Validating performance: This is a very crucial part of testing a mobile application.
 Testing the performance of an app on a mobile device usually gives a more accurate result as compared to when tested on emulators or simulators.

-While mobile testing challenges may be many and overwhelming, Cigniti’s state-of-the-art mobile test lab uses the latest and best in mobile testing to bring you better quality and quicker time-to-market.
-Reach out to us today and we will be happy to help you with right mobile app testing strategy.
+While mobile testing challenges may be many and overwhelming, Cigniti’s state-of-the-art mobile test lab uses the latest and best-in-class mobile testing to bring you better quality and quicker time-to-market.
+Reach out to us today and we will be happy to help you with the right mobile app testing strategy.

-Read more on Mobile Test Automation and how to select right tools and right approach in our Whitepaper.
-Download here.
+Read more on Mobile Test Automation and how to select the right tools and right approach in this whitepaper.